 Many mission-driven non-profits strive to become more inclusive workplaces through interventions in hiring, training and organizational culture.
 But these efforts can fall flat when compensation isn’t part of the conversation.

 It’s time to ask different questions:

 - What do our pay scales say about how we value different kinds of work and workers?

-- How do compensation structures unintentionally reinforce inequality across race, gender, and class?
+- How do compensation systems unintentionally reinforce inequality by race, gender, and class?

-- How do differences in wages and other compensation impact employee morale, burnout and retention?
+- How do excessive inequities in wages and other compensation impact employee morale, burnout and retention?

-- What ways have organizations with limited budgets found to provide fair and sustaining employment?
+- What ways have organizations with limited budgets found to provide decent jobs?

-Staffing the Mission brings together workers, activists, organizers, foundation staff and more to identify, document and promote practical strategies that mission-driven organizations can adopt to better live our missions.
+Staffing the Mission brings together nonprofit employees, diversity and equity activists, foundation staff, HR professionals and more to identify, document and promote practical strategies that mission-driven organizations can adopt to better live our missions.